E3 2009: Top 10 best games of E3 2009

 Nintendo DSi announced, larger screens, dual cameras, DSi Shop store

 Last week we talked about rumors of a new Nintendo DS, and this morning, those rumors proved to be true.
-Nintendo CEO Satoru Iwata announced the Nintendo DSi at the company’s Fall presentation over in Japan, calling it a “third platform” for the company (where have we heard that before?).
+CEO Satoru Iwata announced the Nintendo DSi at the company’s Fall presentation over in Japan, calling it a “third platform” for the company (where have we heard that before?).
 It looks fairly similar the the current DS Lite that we all know and love, but there are a few changes that make this one a worthy upgrade.
 First, it’s about 12% thinner, as it has given up its GBA slot.
 The screens are a bit larger, each being 3.25-inches in size.
 One of the bigger changes, though, is that the DSi features two cameras.
 You have one 3 megapixel camera on the outside of the unit, as well a front-facing camera on the inside so that you can take images of yourself.

 The Nintendo DSi also has an SD card slot along with internal storage.
-You can save your photos right to the card, then put that card in your Wii to pull it up in the Photo Channel.
+You can save your photos right to the card, then put that card in your to pull it up in the Photo Channel.
 Nintendo is even launching the DSi Shop, an online destination for purchasing DSi software, similar to the Wii Shop.
 You use Nintendo Points, and content will be priced at 200, 500, or 800 points.
 1000 points will be included with the purchase of the DSi.
 The unit will come in either white or black for the time being, and goes on sale in Japan on November 1 at ¥18,900 ($178).

-Read More
+Read More |

-| Nintendo DSi product page
+Nintendo DSi product page

 Nintendo Possibly Readying New DS This Year, with New Features [UPDATED]

-Posted by Alex Lifschitz Categories: Hardware, Nintendo, Nintendo DS, Rumors
+Posted by Alex Lifschitz Categories: Hardware, Nintendo, Nintendo DS, Rumors,

-According to Japanese business site Nikkei Net, Nintendo may be prepping to release a brand new Nintendo DS (not pictured) by the end of this year.
+New DSAccording to Japanese business site Nikkei Net, Nintendo may be prepping to release a brand new (not pictured) by the end of this year.
 Supposedly, the new and improved DS will feature build-in music playback, better wireless performance, and, most interestingly, and onboard camera, all for less that 20,000 yen.
 There has not been an official press release by Nintendo, so you’ll want to wait and see how this develops, but it means that the new DS may integrate some of these features into new games, a la Final Fantasy: Before Crisis (which had you use your cell phone camera to craft materia).
 If past indicators hold true, it should arrive just in time for your Christmas shopping blitz, which would be fortunate, since the Wii has been perpetually sold out each holiday season - and I think that we’re all contractually obligated at this point to throw our money at Nintendo with every re-launch of a system.

 UPDATE: Looks like we were right on this one, as Nintendo just announced the new Nintendo DSi!

-Read More
+Read More |

-| CNet
+CNet

 Advertisement